An Introduction to Neural Data Compression: Video compression

-\subsection{Video compression}
+\section{Video compression}

-While deep generative modeling has impacted image compression early on \cite{gregor2016towards}, its application to \textit{video} compression began more recently (circa 2018), likely due to the additional complexity in modeling and computing with videos.
+While deep generative modeling has impacted image compression early on \cite{gregor2016towards}, its application to \textit{video} compression began more recently (circa 2018) due to the additional complexity in modeling videos as well as the increased computational complexity.

 A typical video codec consists of two steps: motion compensation and residual compression.
 The idea behind motion compensation is to predict the next frame in a video based on previous frames.
 Traditionally, motion compensation relied on block motion estimation (i.e., matching entire patches in videos and memorizing compressed displacement vectors).
 By contrast, neural approaches typically directly predict the displacement fields of pixels between adjacent frames.
-If the predicted displacement field is 'simple', e.g., sparse, it can be efficiently compressed.
+If the predicted displacement field is ``simple'', e.g., sparse, it can be efficiently compressed.
 Since certain aspects in a video can not easily be predicted, the (typically sparse) residual is separately compressed using image compression models (classical or neural).

 Recently proposed neural video codecs differ in design choices of the predictive model (e.g., stochastic vs deterministic) and the residual compression scheme (e.g., compression in latent space vs. pixel space).
 Another fundamental design choice is to either consider the low-latency setup in which a video has to be encoded and decoded on a frame-by-frame level, or the offline setup, in which case the video is encoded as a whole (using knowledge of future frames).
 For example, the offline setup may be adequate for video streaming services, while the online setup may be more suitable for video conferencing.
 Another line of research investigates hybridizing classical and neural codecs~\cite{ma2019image}.